Top Seven Challenges of Asset Management

 Of course, moving to this integrated model assumes that a business is using modern asset tagging technologies in the first place.
 Selecting and implementing digital asset tagging is therefore the first and most important step of an overall effective asset management system.

 Unfortunately, there are still many companies who are still managing their assets manually, including using outdated asset tracking methods such as pen-and-paper inventory trackers or paper labels – if assets are even being tracked at all!
 Let’s dive into the top seven challenges that FMs are likely to face.

-- Lack of Information Sharing: Asset tagging is essentially a data management strategy.
+Asset tagging is essentially a data management strategy.
 Without modern asset tagging in place, it is difficult if not impossible to create a dynamic data profile of the key assets even at a basic level such as with repair and cost histories.
 This makes the FM and other users highly dependent on others such as contractors for repair and maintenance decisions, with no good way to hold these vendors accountable.

-- Difficult Repair or Replace Decisions: Determining whether an asset should be replaced or repaired is a common decision for FMs.
+Determining whether an asset should be replaced or repaired is a common decision for FMs.
 Making the wrong decision can cost the business plenty either in paying too much or incurring the cost of equipment downtime.
 Without the right levels of data to analyze and to guide the FMs, these repair-or-replace decisions can end up being no better than a coin flip.

-- Asset Servicing Errors: Without having a method to easily and confidently identify a particular asset, there’s no way to be sure the that the on-site staff is choosing the correct piece of equipment when creating a work order (e.g. which stove, HVAC unit or refrigerator unit).
+Without having a method to easily and confidently identify a particular asset, there’s no way to be sure that the on-site staff is choosing the correct piece of equipment when creating a work order (e.g. which stove, HVAC unit or refrigerator unit).
 In the case of emergency or on-demand services, time is of the essence and costs can accelerate with the wrong decisions when the service provider is not certain which asset to fix or maintain when on-site.
 Even planned maintenance can be wasted or assets can be put at risk if routine services are performed on the incorrect asset.

-- Time Sink: The biggest problem with any operational complexity is the time required just to maintain the status quo.
+The biggest problem with any operational complexity is the time required just to maintain the status quo.
 This is certainly the case for FMs who are trying to manage critical assets without good asset tagging tools.
 Ultimately, with all the responsibilities that an FM has, the time investment in managing assets manually may be the greatest cost.

-- Difficult Strategic Decision Making: Spending on capital assets and equipment are a big portion of every budget with real business impact to a company’s bottom line.
+Spending on capital assets and equipment are a big portion of every budget with real business impact to a company’s bottom line.
 Major decisions such as investing in new capital equipment require comprehensive, accurate and clean asset data across a location portfolio to ensure that the business is acting intelligently and strategically.
 From new location build outs to future capital planning, it is critical for a business to know the asset inventory, its service history, and the cost-per-asset over its lifecycle.
 And there’s no way to do that without an accurate way to capture, maintain and track equipment company-wide.

 There is No Excuse Not to Invest in Asset Management Technology

 These challenges do not have to be a reality for any FM and his/her company today.
 There are endless options for tagging and managing assets digitally as well as initiating/tracking/managing the work orders when repairs or maintenance are necessary.